Home

 Do your cats run when they see a brush?
 Here are our cat grooming tips!

-Cats are usually great at cat grooming, but you can help them remove loose hair by brushing them.
+Cats are usually great at grooming themselves, but you can help them remove loose hair by brushing them (less hairballs that way).
 Most cats enjoy some type of brushing, but how much and where varies greatly.
 Some enjoy an all over groom while others may only enjoy a head and back brushing.

 If your pet loves being brushed, that's great!
 A regular brushing will help prevent mats and relax your cat.
 (Too late?
 Already have mats?
 No problem - we have tips for that too!)